JosephBrendler/myUtilities/dev-sbc/crossbuild-tools/README.md

 (2) I originally tried to create directories for BOARDs, and links for TARGETs, pointed to selected BOARDs.
-  However, this results in internal file collisions when using ${TARGET}-emerge -- files  NOT merged due to internal collisions between non-identical files. (compiler outputs non-identical files to different directories in emerge target ${D} that point to merged directories in the target system...
+  However, with a mix of merged-usr and split-usr systems, this results in internal file collisions when using
+  ${TARGET}-emerge -- files  NOT merged due to internal collisions between non-identical files. (compiler outputs non-identical files to different directories in emerge target ${D} that point to merged directories in the target system...
   So - instead, I've adopted the loop-mounted BOARD.img